vetsoftware/loopback-next/docs/site/Controllers.md

 to the corresponding controller's operations.
 A `Controller` operates only on processed input and abstractions of backend services / databases.

-This page will only cover `Controller`'s usage with REST APIs.
+This page will only cover a `Controller`'s usage with REST APIs.

 ### Review questions